 The second route of my research deals with mistreatment in education, typically higher education systems.
-In this respect, I wrote several articles focusing on higher education and faculty incivility - uncivil mistreatment coming from faculty members toward students, as reflected through (C9, C11, C12, C18, C20, C21).
-These activities led me to join the ASSET Erasmus + project( Assessment Tools for HE learning Environments) and jointly apply to a second Erasmus+ project, namely SecompD (Social- Emotional competencies development).
-In my view, both projects reflect my writing concerning the adverse interrelations between faculty incivility and the need for a change in learning, in addition to the need to cultivate social-emotional skills to mitigate incivility and other forms of mistreatment.
+I wrote several articles focused on higher education and faculty incivility – i.e., uncivil mistreatment from faculty members toward students (C9, C11, C12, C18, C20, C21).
+These activities led me to join the Assessment Tools for HE Learning Environments (ASSET) Erasmus + project and to jointly apply for a second Erasmus+ project entitled Social- Emotional Competencies Development (SecompD).
+Both projects reflect my position concerning the adverse interrelations between faculty incivility and the need for a change in learning environments, as well as the need to cultivate social-emotional skills to mitigate incivility and other forms of mistreatment.

-Taking together, my second book published in springer with Prof. Alt and Dr Dolev as co-authors integrated these notions.
-The book was centred on the challenges of academic incivility but also its potential remedies.
+My second book, co-authored by Prof. Alt and Dr. Dolev and published by Springer, integrated these notions.
+The book is centred on the challenges of academic incivility, as well as its potential remedies.
 The book is divided into three main parts.
-The first describes academic incivility within the framework of deviant behaviours.
-The second deals with antecedents, and the last suggest types of remedies.
-The first type of remedy stresses the need to change the learning environments and the related pedagogy, while the second suggests cultivating social-emotional competencies as a remedy.
+The first part describes academic incivility within the framework of deviant behaviours.
+The second piece deals with the antecedents of incivility, and the last part suggests different types of remedies.
+The first type of remedy proposed stresses the need to change learning environments and related pedagogy, whereas the second suggests cultivating social-emotional competencies.

-Since I joined Kinneret College on the Sea of Galilee, I held offices in academic administration.
-Throughout my years of work, I took part in core processes central to the development of the college, such as establishing the research authority and establishing the research institute for applied ethics, which later on I managed snd recently I am chairing.
-Since 2018, I am heading the human resource management, a B.A program.
-In line with my vision and Kinneret’s vision, the program offers a highly appraised B. A diploma, valued by different stakeholders from academia and practice due to the high level of practice embedded in the program, alongside high academic standards.
+Since I joined Kinneret College on the Sea of Galilee, I held academic administration positions.
+Throughout my years of work, I was closely involved in processes central to the development of the college, such as establishing the Research Authority and the Research Institute for Applied Ethics, which I later managed and currently chair.
+Further, since 2018, I have led the Human Resource Management B.A. program.
+In line with my vision and Kinneret College’s vision, the program offers a highly respected B. A. degree, which is valued both by stakeholders in academia and practice due to the high level of practical experience embedded in the program, alongside our high academic standards.

-My teaching is centred on Organizational behaviour, strategic HR and research methods.
-It embeds gamification and more engaging learning, which corresponds with my viewpoint on learning, also reflected in my book.
-In this respect, I also developed a gamified platform currently used in two other departments, influencing teaching and learning.
-This platform is integrated into courses as part of my vision to change learning and mitigate mistreatment, namely faculty incivility, in higher education.
+My teaching is centred on organizational behaviour, strategic HR and research methods.
+It embeds gamification and engaged learning, which corresponds with my general viewpoint on learning, a topic which is also discussed in my book.
+In this respect, I developed a gamified platform currently used in two other departments, which influences both teaching and learning.
+This platform continues to be integrated into courses as part of my vision to change the learning environment and mitigate mistreatment, namely faculty incivility, in higher education.

-All in all, I see my future development in three main routes.
-The first is the research route, in which I will strive to embed AI technology in the Measurement, intervention and prevention of mistreatment.
-This work is a game-changer and should be addressed in an interdisciplinary world.
-The second is teaching.
-In this respect, as department head, I will continue to change learning to more engaged learning.
-Lastly, I will strive to contribute to the college's positioning, development, and adaptation to changes and promote its relevancy to prospective students through my future positions.
+In terms of my future career, I envision three main routes.
+The first is the research route, in which I will strive to embed AI technology into the measurement, intervention and prevention of mistreatment.
+I believe that this work will be a game-changer and that it should be addressed from an interdisciplinary perspective.
+The second route concerns teaching.
+In this respect, as department head, I plan to continue to change the learning environment to reflect a more engaged learning style.
+Lastly, I strive to contribute to the college's positioning, development and its capacity for adapting to changes, as well as to help demonstrate its relevancy to prospective students through my future positions.